Shradhak12/Behind-the-Click/index.md

 One of the highlights of APS was the PageRank algorithm.
 In my portfolio’s Search section, I explored how **PageRank scores** determine which pages rise to the top — exactly how Google started.
 Understanding this from both a theoretical and applied angle was powerful.

 ### 🌟 Range Queries & Sparse Table
-In Google Photos, I drew inspiration from **sparse table** and **lookup tables** for tasks like timeline arrangement and photo grouping — connecting back to the range query optimizations we covered in class.
+In Google Photos, I drew inspiration from **sparse table** and **lookup tables** for tasks like timeline arrangement and Longest prefix array in KMP used for search engine optimisation  — connecting back to the range query optimizations we covered.

 ### 🚦A* and Pathfinding
 The shortest path algorithms behind Google Maps felt familiar thanks to APS.
 Techniques like **Dijkstra** and **A*** enabled me to explain how live route optimization is done under the hood.